crunchy-labs/crunchyroll-go/README.md

 ## ☂️ Coverage

-> As of _19.10.2022_ Crunchyroll rolled out a breaking change for their website which makes some of this library function unusable
+> As of _19.10.2022_ Crunchyroll rolled out a breaking change for their website which makes some of the library functions unusable

 Around _90% - 95%_ of the crunchyroll api (at state of writing) are implemented.
 Only some endpoints on the home / index screen are missing.